ayush-2909/test-repo/testdoc.md

 ### Task 1.1: Explore SharePoint Sites.
+- Navigate to the Environment details page and click on it.
+You will find M365 Copilot User Details tab.
+Click on the tab and copy the Username | Password provided there.

 - **Login to Microsoft 365:**
    - Open your web browser and sign in to `https://www.office.com/login?`.
 You will see the login screen, enter the username and click on **Next**.